 Clarke's Summer Adventure is especially designed for children with hearing loss.
 Activities are led by experienced teachers of the deaf and young adults with hearing loss, and encourage leadership and independence, while enhancing listening, communication and social skills.
 Children enjoy field trips, recreation, arts and crafts, hiking, swimming, and more!

 - Summer Adventure is located at the Williston Northampton School in Easthampton, Massachusetts.

-- Program cost, including lodging and meals: $1,295 (day rate is $725).
+- The program cost, including lodging and meals is $1,395.

-Activities are led by experienced teachers of the deaf and encourage leadership and independence, while enhancing listening, communication and social skills.
+Activities are led by experienced teachers of the deaf and young adult role models with hearing loss.
+Activities encourage leadership and independence, while enhancing listening, communication and social skills.
 Held in Easthampton, Massachusetts, Summer Adventure offers campers the opportunity to interact with other children with hearing loss from all over the country, make new friends and have lots of fun!

 This camp must comply with regulations by the Massachusetts Department of Public Health and be licensed by the local board of health.